FACt: FORTRAN toolbox for calculating fluctuations in atomic condensates: Introduction

 The self-consistent Hartree-Fock-Bogoliubov theory with the Popov (HFB-Popov) approximation is an effective model to examine the fluctuations of equilibrium state solutions of trapped BEC at zero temperature as well as finite temperatures.
 The theory is in particular well suited to examine the evolution of the low-lying modes as a function of the interaction parameters, temperature or trapping parameters.
 It has been used extensively in single-species BEC to study finite temperature effects and mode energies \cite{griffin_96, hutchinson_97, dodd_98, gies_04}, and the results are in good agreement with experimental results \cite{jin_97} at low temperatures.
 The detailed and systematic information about the quasiparticle spectrum, both of single and multispecies condensate, are described by the HFB formalism.
 In two-species BECs (TBECs), where the phenomenon of phase-separation is important \cite{gautam_11, gautam_10}, the HFB-Popov approximation has been used in the miscible \cite{pires_08} and immiscible domain \cite{roy_14,roy_15, roy_16} to compute the low-lying modes.

 In the present work we report the development of a FORTRAN code which implements the HFB-Popov theory to compute the low energy elementary excitations of the TBECs.
 At $T = 0$K, where only the quantum fluctuations are present in the system, the code captures the essence of quantum fluctuations.
-These are important in the stabilization of quantum droplets in binary BEC mixtures~\cite{cabrera_18, petrov_15, petrov_16, semeghini_17}.
-In our recent works~\cite{pal_17, pal_18} we have investigated the elementary excitations in radially symmetric and and anisotropic TBECs using the present version of FACt.
+These are important in the stabilization of quantum droplets in binary BEC mixtures~\cite{cabrera_18, petrov_15, petrov_16, semeghini_18}.
+In our recent works~\cite{pal_17, pal_18} we have investigated the elementary excitations in radially symmetric and anisotropic TBECs using the present version of FACt.
 However, the main strength of HFB-Popov approximation is in encapsulating properties of trapped BEC at finite temperatures, which is more realistic and experimentally relevant.
 It must be emphasized that our code provides high precision and converged results for $T\ll T_c$ and computes the low energy excitation modes for TBECs in quasi two dimension.
+It is worth pointing out here that in 3D the fluctuations are less prominent and mean field theories work very well.
+That is not the case in 2D.
+The presence of fluctuations, both thermal and quantum, inhibits real condensation in 2D because of Mermin-Wagner-Hohenberg (MWH) theorem~\cite{hohenberg_65,mermin_66}; but undergoes a Berezinskii-Kosterlitz-Thouless (BKT) phase transition~\cite{berezinskii_72,kosterlitz_72,kosterlitz_73,kosterlitz_16}.
+With regard to the experimental realization of the box trapping potential~\cite{ville_18}, our codes are timely and ideal to study 2D multicomponent systems.
 It must also be mentioned that the HFB-Popov has been used to study quantum and thermal fluctuations in optical lattices \cite{suthar_15, suthar_16}.
+It is to be mentioned here that the HFB-Popov equations belong to the general class of linear response problems and very efficient numerical methods have been developed to solve these equations~\cite{bai_12,bai_14}.

 An important feature of our implementation, which optimizes the computational requirements, is the absence of any constraints on the symmetry.
 That is, we implement the code in Cartesian coordinates.
 The basic and important advantage of this approach is that, our code is very general and applicable to the anisotropic cases where the frequency of the trap in $x$ and $y$ directions are different.